Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 SAMPLE PROJECT: https://mega.nz/file/DZgzFZKL#TDsautGjtkMpEODBVYFwjvYCzrVAfbX21R4qgzyx6nc
 ![alt text](yay/logo.png)

 I have always been fascinated by Raytracing for a long time, wanting to make my own Raytracer for Games with all that sweet lighting, especially focusing on Complex Reflection and Translucency, which I miss in other Raytraced Games.
-With that, I decided to find a way to implement my own Raytracer into the engine that would suit what I needed.<br/>
+With that, I decided to find a way to implement my own Raytracer into the engine that would suit what I need for my Game Project<br/>

 After YEARS of brute forcing a solution, I came up with this.... hack.
 It uses Unreal Engine's Raytracing Debug System to sneak in Custom Raytracing Passes, running them using Console Commands.<br/>